-Museums, galleries, restaurants and stores are starting to reopen.
-Activities are back to normal but since we are taking all the safety precautions to stop the spread of the COVID-19 virus very seriously, we will continue to be strict about the hygiene precautions until further notice.
+Museums, galleries, restaurants and stores are open.
+Activities are back to normal but since we are taking all the safety precautions to stop the spread of the COVID virus very seriously, we will continue to be strict about the hygiene precautions until further notice.

-We require that all residents and Casa Lü staff sign and adhere to the following rules:
+We require that all residents and Casa Lü staff adhere to the following rules:

-During weekly meetings or other activities, wear face mask and take a safe distance from each other.
+4. During weekly meetings or other activities, wear face mask and take a safe distance from each other, especially our staff.

-Outside visitors to the residency are only with the consent of fellow residents and Casa Lü staff.
+5. Outside visitors to the residency are limited and only with the consent of fellow residents and Casa Lü staff.
 If you have guests it is best to hang out in the garden and if they enter the house they should wear a face mask.

 "Casa Lü is a beautiful mid-century modern style five-bedroom, there are huge windows, lots of plants, the climate is great, and the neighborhood is safe, quiet, and close enough to Condesa, Roma (the hip neighborhoods), and Chapultepec Park.
 During COVID, we implemented all the sanitation guidelines in the house and all the residents followed them.
 It was very easy to work in the studio by myself or hang out outside with others at a safe distance.
 I had a great balance of work and socializing.
 During my time there, Mexico City had started to open up its business and cultural centers, following health guidelines as well.
 I felt comfortable being there and also going to a couple of museums and galleries and visiting markets.
 I felt that the solidarity and civic duty of citizens around allowed for the slow opening of the city in a very safe and comfortable way.